Andy Dick: Voiceover work

 In 1998, Andy Dick voiced the villain Nuka in the Disney direct-to-video animated film The Lion King II: Simba's Pride and provided the voice of Boingo for the Hoodwinked! movies in 2005.
 In November 2016, Dick reprised his role as Nuka for the television series The Lion Guard.

 In 2000, Dick voiced Dilbert's assistant in the animated television show Dilbert.
 He also voiced the recurring character "Monkey Man" on the Nickelodeon television series Hey Arnold!.

 In 2002, Dick provided the voice of Mr Sheepman and other characters in the short-lived animated series Clone High.

 On August 19, 2009, Dick became a downloadable character in the PlayStation Network's video game Pain.
 In 2010, Dick voiced Jesus Christ in an episode of Mary Shelley's Frankenhole on Cartoon Network's segment Adult Swim.

 Web series

 While under house arrest in 2009, Dick created and starred in the five-episode web series House Arrest with Andy Dick, in whick Dick interviews celebrity guests including Greg Grunberg, Drew Pinsky, Mo Collins, Joey Greco, and Jennifer Coolidge.
 In 2012, Dick hosted Andy Dick Live!.
 Dick and Pauly Shore discussed the possibility of a sequel to In the Army Now during his appearance on the show.
 On September 19, 2013, Dick appeared with Melinda Hill in the first episode of the web series All Growz Up to talk about his early career and give advice to aspiring performers.

 Personal life

+Family and relationships

 From 1986 to 1990, Andy Dick was married to Ivone Kowalczyk, with whom he has a son who was born in 1988.
 He also has a son and a daughter with Lena Sved.
 In a 2006 interview with The Washington Post, Dick said he is bisexual.